A consumer food marketer, Mary believes food tastes best when ripened, procured and eaten at source.

 My hope is that like the flower of Sri Lanka we will soon be able to emerge with new plans; The Sri Lankan Water Lily - from out of a quagmire can emerge something beautiful

-My tours have continued despite volcanic eruption, earthquakes, bombs, revolution, floods, civil war, demonetisation, tsunamis, and massacres but these pale into insignificance compared to the global impact of this current virus; especially for the elderly.
+My tours have continued despite volcanic eruption, earthquakes, bombs, revolution, floods, civil war, demonetisation, tsunamis, and massacres but these pale into insignificance compared to the global impact of the pandemic; especially for the elderly.

-I hope that you and your families and friends remain well and that we will reunite as soon as this pandemic is eradicated
+I hope that you and your families and friends remain well and that we will reunite as soon as new tour plans for 2024 are sorted.

 Disclaimer- Mary began her business Food Matters in 1999, plagiarising the name from her friend Philip's Growth Matters and in turn plagiarised by her friend Terry with Talking Matters.
 Her business is not associated in any way with recent companies using the same name -i.e. Food Matters Aotearoa and Food Matters TV.